|

 We got up around noon

 as had been our schedule as of late.
-We had a lunch to attend with Dr.
+We had a lunch to attend with

-which was hard to imagine, since he was such a gentle man who seemed to
+retired general, which was hard to imagine, since he was such a gentle

-be controlled by his wife and children.
-Dr. Hammad was excited to be
+man who seemed to be controlled by his wife and children.
+Dr. Hammad was

-the whole family to arrive.
-Dima had an exam that morning, so she was
+and waiting for the whole family to arrive.
+Dima had an exam that

-the last to show up, looking as though she had just come from a
+morning, so she was the last to show up, looking as though she had just

-resembled large bluegill, lightly floured and fried head and all.
+they resembled large bluegill, lightly floured and fried head and all.

 Disassembling the small beasts proved messy and difficult for most at my